julian-weimer/Snail-s-Vocabularies/templates/refinement_prompt.md

 - spanish
 - swedish

-Keep in mind that some nouns don't need a plural form when they reference a unique entity (for example a country or region).
+Keep in mind that some nouns don't need a plural form when they reference a unique entity (for example, a country or region).

 Add a short explanation of plural usage to a `comment` key if $language_name is one of the following languages (format: Use [plural form] for n items.
 Use [another plural form] for n items... etc., written in $language_name).
 The languages below don't need a `plural_form` key:
 - russian